filipemlins/Neural-Network-High-Level-Synthesis-Lenet/README.md

 To generate the project for the main implemention follow the steps bellow:
 1) Clone the repo: git clone https://github.com/filipemlins/Neural-Network-High-Level-Synthesis-Lenet/
 2) Go to nnet_stream directory: CNN-using-HLS/nnet_stream/
-3) Create the project add the headers and lenet_hls.cpp.
+3) Create the project add the headers file in the lenet_hls/header folder, and lenet_hls.cpp.
 In the testbench add lenet_hls_test.cpp

 ### Software used: ###